-2.3.1 Physicians with a competent skill level in Emergency Cardiovascular Care.

-2.3.2 Physicians with minor surgical, orthopedic and procedural skills including suturing, and fracture/dislocation management.

-2.3.3 Physicians with procedural sedation skills.

-2.4 Language: Clinicalstaff that have sufficient language skills in the official working language of the ship.
+- 2.3.1 Physicians with a competent skill level in Emergency Cardiovascular Care. - 2.3.2 Physicians with minor surgical, orthopedic and procedural skills including suturing, and fracture/dislocation management. - 2.3.3 Physicians with procedural sedation skills. - 2.3.4 At least one physician onboard trained in Point of Care Ultrasound (POCUS), which should include, at a minimum, a basic education in ultrasound (US) physics, knobology, vascular access procedural guidance, extended focused assessment with sonography in trauma (EFAST), and deep vein thrombosis (DVT).
+(Effective January 1, 2026). - 2.3.4.1 POCUS refers to a limited ultrasound examination to answer specific clinical questions that may guide clinical assessment and treatment decisions.
+It is performed at the patient's bedside, by clinicians involved in the patient's care. - 2.4 Language: Clinical staff that have sufficient language skills in the official working language of the ship.